Katharinski/tensor-pipeline/README.md

 3) cluster resulting features to get templates - cluster_spfeats, make_templates
 In order to evaluate the quality of the decompositions, we K-means-cluster extracted spatial features across subjects and use the silhouette value to quantify how well the features are clustered.
 This means that our criterion is that the features generalize across subjects.
 For each value of F, K, and threshold, clustering quality is assessed taking the difference between surrogate and real data.
 The result is a set of "prototypical" features, or "templates".

-4) plot the results - f_anatplot
-Silhuette values and templates will be shown.

 optional: match templates from real data with features extracted from simulated/surrogate/single subject data - match_templates
 Vectors are quantized and overlap is computed using confusion matrices and Cohen's kappa (see Glomb et al. 2017 for details).